waldronlab/GSEABenchmarkeR/README.md

 ## Installation

-You can install GSEABenchmarkeR from github with:
+You can install the *GSEABenchmarkeR* package from GitHub with:

 ``` r